top of page

 dog enrichment feeding

-DO use time savers.
-An enrichment toy, feeder puzzle, etc., are all great examples of adding mental work to your dog's day without much effort from you.
+If there's a lazy contest, I want to come in 4th place so I don't have to go to the podium.
+To that end, an enrichment toy, feeder puzzle, etc., are all great examples of adding mental work to your dog's day without much effort from you.
+Just be sure to mix it up.

-DON'T devalue time spent with your dog on mental work.
 Yeah, you're not a stay-at-home dog parent; you've got a lot of things to tackle in your busy life.
 But join in on the mental work with your dog occasionally.
+Simple tricks, agility, or hide and seek all help stimulate your dog's mind.
 You may find it helps refresh your mind as well.

-DON'T spend a lot of money on enrichment gimmicks.
 Yes, that backyard agility set looks like So Much Fun, but you're only going to use it once or twice before you get bored with it.
 Stick with simple, basic things.
+Set up your own agility course using a yard stick or a broom balanced on two cans.
+Or even better, get a kid to create an "obstsacle course" for your dog.

 Now that we've set some simple guidelines for getting the most bang out of your enrichment buck, let's go on to the actual exercises and tools you can use to work your dog's mind.